| MINISTRY IN DAILY LIFE

 classes to help new members recognize their callings to

+ministry in daily life.
 Offer "Discipleship education" for all new members,

 after which trained consultants sit down with graduates

 to discuss how and when they want to serve.
+Introduce new members to the congregation along with

 the location of their ministries in daily life.
+Set explicit expectations for new members, including

-Use material from workplace visits for examples
+ministry in daily life.
+3. Worship Use material from workplace visits for examples

 in sermons.